 Light: Give your orange tree as much direct sunlight as you can year-round (at least 4 hours of direct sunlight each day).
 Turn the plant a quarter turn every week because it will tend to grow toward the light source.
 You can move it outdoors during the warm months to give it a boost.

-Humidity: Moderate humidity.
+Humidity: Moderate (around 40-50% relative humidity).
 Dry air may cause the flowers to drop off.
 Put the container on a tray of wet pebbles and mist the foliage to increase humidity.
 If your home is really dry, use a cool-mist room humidifier.

 Temperature: Average room temperatures 65-75°F/18-24°C are ideal year-round.
 This citrus tree will tolerate a minimum of 50°F/10°C in winter.

 Soil: Use a soil-less, peat moss-based potting mix with added perlite and/or vermiculite for fast drainage.
 Citrus trees don't like their roots in soggy soil.

 Fertilizer: I highly recommend an organic fruit tree fertilizer.
 It contains all the nutrients citrus trees need for healthy root growth and promotes flowers and fruits.